claire-kz/redux-testing-demo/README.md

 1. `npm install`
 2. `bundle install`
 3. `bundle exec rake db:setup`
-  - NB: you will need to have a PostgreSQL server running!
+  - NB: you will need to have a ListinggreSQL server running!
   - All required backend code is provided

 To test your code live in the browser, run: